glouppe/info8006-introduction-to-ai/lecture8.md

 # The Bellman equation

-There is a direct relationship between the utility of a state and the utility of its neighbors:

-The utility of a state is the immediate reward for that state, plus the expected discounted utility of the next state, assuming that the agent chooses the optimal action.
+The utility of a state is the immediate reward for that state, plus the expected discounted utility of the next state, assuming that the agent chooses the optimal action:

-That is,
 $$V(s) = R(s) + \gamma  \max\_{a} \sum\_{s'} P(s'|s,a) V(s').$$
 - These equations are called the **Bellman equations**.
 They form a system of $n=|\mathcal{S}|$ non-linear equations with as many unknowns.
 - The utilities of states, defined as the expected utility of subsequent state sequences, are solutions of the set of Bellman equations.

 ???

+There is a direct relationship between the utility of a state and the utility of its neighbors.

-Bellman equation combine the expected utility (slide 16) with the policy extraction equation (slide 20).
+The Bellman equation combines the expected utility (slide 16) with the policy extraction equation (slide 20).

 ---